 The poor, innocent dog suffered terrible pain and fear and is obviously now completely blind because of an extremely sick act of cruelty.

-Dog breeders James and Lorraine Perks, and their lodger Stephen Jenkins, buried puppies alive in their garden in French Avenue, Mile Oak, Tamworth, Staffordshire.
+Dog breeders James and Lorraine Perks, and their lodger Stephen Jenkins, buried puppies alive in their garden in French Avenue, Mile Oak, Tamworth, Staffordshire in the UK.

 It is believed that Stephen Jenkins buried the puppies while James and Lorraine Perks were fully compliant in the plan, knowing full well the puppies were alive.